Love Nature? You’ll love it here

 - Getting to know how the real islanders live.

 The Aran Islands at the edge of the Atlantic didn’t have electricity until the 1970s and a more traditional ethos endures amongst its inhabitants.
-For breathtaking mythical beauty and a real get away from it all trip, try Coney Island, Tory Island, Clare Island, Rathlin and the fabled Aran Islands, of course.
+For breathtaking mythical beauty and a real get away from it all trip, try Coney Island, Tory Island, Clare Island, Rathlin Island.

 - Murlough National Nature Reserve, County Down.

-A ramble around the Reserve will take in Dundrum Bay and its marvellous wildlife habitats.
-And no one could fail to stop to fill their lungs with sea air and admire the stunning panorama of the Mountains of Mourne sweeping down to the sea.
+A ramble around the Reserve will take in Dundrum Bay and its marvelous wildlife habitats.
+Fill your lungs with sea air and admire the stunning panorama of the Mountains of Mourne sweeping down to the sea.

-Renowned for attracting wildfowl and waders, including a wintering flock of 8,000 Greenland White-fronted Geese, the reserve is open to visitors throughout the year.
-Also, check out Rathlin Island, County Antrim.
-Here, you can find divers, grebes, shearwaters, petrels, swans, geese, ducks, waders, skuas, terns, auks, dippers and kingfishers, to name just a few.
+The Wexford Wildfowl Reserve is renowned for attracting wildfowl and waders, including a wintering flock of 8,000 Greenland White-fronted Geese, the reserve is open to visitors throughout the year.
+Also, check out Rathlin Island, County Antrim where you can find divers, grebes, shearwaters, petrels, swans, geese, ducks, waders, skuas, terns, auks, dippers and kingfishers, to name just a few.

 Just outside Dungannon in County Tyrone, Peatlands Park was specifically established to promote and facilitate peatland awareness and issues.
 The peat here has been forming for about 10,000 years and there are over 10 miles of pathways.